paulvi/java-python-graalvm-template/README.md

-Run Python code that is using packages like `requests` from Java, using GraalVM with Python module (`graalpython`).
+From JMV/Java run Python code that is using packages like `requests`, using GraalVM with Python module (`graalpython`).

-This template is based on https://github.com/hpi-swa-lab/graalpython-java-example

 - No java dependencies, only Java code example and maven pom.xml example to handle Python setup.
 - Specify Python direct requierements in `req.txt`
 - Ready for production!
 Python code can be bundled into .jar or be external.
  Python packages can be bundled into .jar, but GraalVM cannot yet execute this way, so they must be external to .jar file.

+This template is based on https://github.com/hpi-swa-lab/graalpython-java-example

 ```
 Hello Java!